-Friday Evening School (FES) meets approximately twice per month from 3:00 to 6:00pm.
+Friday Evening School (FES) meets approximately twice per month from 2:45-5:45 pm.
 While in FES, students are expected to work on school assignments or read.
 Failure to attend an assigned FES or cooperate with the adult supervisor will result in the assignment of further disciplinary consequences.
-Parents must provide transportation and must pick up their child promptly at 6:00 p.m.
+Parents must provide transportation and must pick up their child promptly at 5:45 p.m.